 Well, neurons are dying all the time, but fortunately there are new ones that come along and are created.

-So, we know, for example, if somebody spends a huge amount of time in intellectual work, that they're going to have more neurons in certain areas of the brain.
+So we know, for example, if somebody spends a huge amount of time in intellectual work that they're going to have more neurons in certain areas of the brain.

-The second question, though, to point out, though, is this Potential antenna of the DNA and the helix being unique to every individual I post to you that the possibility that it was engineered that way and if indeed we were engineered as a slave race by the Anunnaki and the Sumerian cultures that it would be a great way to control and monitor if our brain is indeed a receiver a large population to do their bidding and if let's call that bidding being
+I pose to you the possibility that it was engineered that way, and if indeed we were engineered as a slave race by the Anunnaki and the Sumerian cultures, that it would be a great way to control and monitor if our brain is indeed a receiver, a large population, to do their bidding, and if let's call that bidding being requested by the soul.

-Yeah, I don't have a comment about what other creatures may have done to engineer us or not, but what I can say about DNA is that oftentimes psychic phenomena has been known to run in families, suggesting that there is a genetic component.
+But what I can say about DNA is that oftentimes psychic phenomena has been known to run in families, suggesting that there is a genetic component.

 And we're going to do a full genome analysis of each of these people.